notLiria/asiaticbow.cafe/src/posts/blog/draw-force-curve-basic/draw-force-curve-basic.md

 This will be the first in a series of posts on bows and their measurable characteristics, in particular with respect to Asiatic bows.
 All graphs from my website, [asiaticbow.info](https://asiaticbow.info) - check it out for more details :)

-In this post we’ll be covering draw force curves and stacking curves.
+In this post we'll be covering draw force curves and stacking curves.
 This will consist of a theoretical explanation of each one, along with a practical application.
-Later on I will make an extra post going more in depth into the mathematical aspects of these curves.
+Later on we will make an extra post going more in depth into the mathematical aspects of these curves.

 ## Definitions

 Let’s begin with some simple definitions.
-I’ll add them into the description to make referencing them easier.
+We will add them into the description to make referencing them easier.
 * Draw length: Distance that a bow is drawn, including the brace height, measured from the belly of the bow, in inches (see technical notes at the bottom of this post) ![Intersection of the two lines is our datum](./datum.png)

 * Poundage: Draw force, measured in pounds at a given draw length
 * Stacking (State of being): When a bow’s draw force curve increases by more than 5.5% per inch (Taken from [Ronald’s video](https://www.youtube.com/watch?v=koJNVnFqX6I).
-I’ve chosen this 5.5% to make discussion easier, and you may or may not experience stacking at this point)
+We’ve chosen this 5.5% to make discussion easier, and you may or may not experience stacking at this point)
 * Stack (verb): When a bow’s draw force curve changes by a large amount (Can be either increasing or decreasing by a large amount)

 ## Draw Force Curve: Theory